 How to Enable DNS over HTTPS in Windows 10

 Enabling DNS over HTTPS in Windows 10 is a simple way to implement this functionality for all users and applications making DNS queries, including web browsers.
-This means that you won’t have to wait around for Chrome and Mozilla to integrate the feature or activate it separately.

 Nevertheless, keep in mind that Windows 10 should be up to date on your endpoints to ensure the DNS over HTTPS feature is available.
 For enabling via Settings, this means Build 20185 or higher, while for the registry edit option you need to have Build 19628 or higher.